Thanksgiving is a time of year when we often reflect on the things we are thankful for and grateful for.

 - Wrap the brown paper around the container and glue or tape it in place.
 There will be a gap in the back where the paper doesn't meet, but don't worry - it'll be covered by the feathers.

-- Take the other end of the leg and attach it to the bottom and inside of the turkey cylinder.
+- Now, take the other end of the leg and attach it to the bottom and inside of the turkey cylinder.
 We used glue dots for this because they are strong and easy to use.

 - Take the feathers and have your child or students write one thing they are thankful for on each feather.
 Make sure it's towards the top so you can see it once it's glued on.